Pavillon Ledoyen: History

 Ledoyen, a dishwasher in his early years, renamed the restaurant after himself in 1814, and it was owned by the Desmazures for many years.
 In 1842, architect Jacques Hittorff, responsible for the development of the gardens of the Champs-Élysées, transferred the restaurant to its present location.
 Six years later, it was repaired and renovated following a fire.

 Today, the building's walls are owned by the city of Paris.
 It received three Michelin Star status under Christian Le Squer since 2002.

 It is operated by Yannick Alléno, who in his first year achieved three Michelin stars.

 Architecture and fittings

 The original building was 13 by 4 m, with white walls and green shutters.
-When the restaurant was relocated in 1784 it was to a two-storey pavilion with terraced gardens, designed in the Neoclassical style.
+When the restaurant was relocated in 1784 it was to a two-story pavilion with terraced gardens, designed in the Neoclassical style.
 The 1886 oil-on-canvas, Scandinavian Artists' Lunch at Cafe Ledoyen, Paris, on Varnishing Day by the Swedish painter Hugo Birger suggests something of the appearance of the restaurant in the late 19th century.
 Its features include many huge windows, ornate ceilings, and historic second floor rooms.
 Dining areas include outdoor seating, interior salons, and a 1950s-style grill room.